KaletheQuick/flask-desktop-api/README.md

 == Advanced Goals ==
 * have home be a webpage with a field that accepts a string.
 On submit stay on same page but make API call to display returned string.
 * style page like a final fantasy UI.

+== How to Run ==
+From a command line in the /flask-desktop-api directory, execute the following:
+        $ pip install -r requirements.txt
+        $ python -m application.app